threatgrid/ctia/doc/use_cases.md

     curl http://ctiahost/ctia/ttp/ID

-### 2.2 As an incident responder, I would like to know what campaigns are asociated with an IP
+### 2.2 As an incident responder, I would like to know what campaigns are associated with an IP

 For each jugement object returned by: